 When it comes to helpdesk software and ticketing systems, Zammad has been an insider tip in developer circles for years.
-Ever since the first balance sheet, sales and customer growth of more than 80% can be recorded every year - despite the fact that Zammad, as an open-source solution, has relied on uncompromising knowledge sharing and complete transparency since the beginning.
+Ever since the first balance sheet, Zammad records a sales and customer growth of more than 80% every year - despite the fact that Zammad, as an open-source solution, has relied on uncompromising knowledge sharing and complete transparency since the beginning.

 Profit growth despite bootstrapping

 The open-source solution was developed by OTRS luminary Martin Edenhofer and his experienced team.
 The company was bootstrapped from the start and is now turning a profit - unlike most startups in their first five years.
 Around 1000 organizations from more than 20 countries now rely on the SaaS variant of the software, while more than 100 others use Zammad on-premise.
 Customer growth is expected to exceed 90% for the full year of 2021.